shipcod3/mySapAdventures/README.md

 - Crawl the URLs (see discovery phase).
 - Fuzz the URLs like in the discovery phase.
 - Look for common web vulnerabilities (Refer to OWASP Top 10) because there are XSS, RCE, XXE, etc. vulnerabilities in some places.
-- Check out Jason Haddix's [The Bug Hunters Methodology](https://github.com/jhaddix/tbhm) for testing web vulnerabilities.
+- Check out Jason Haddix's ["The Bug Hunters Methodology"](https://github.com/jhaddix/tbhm) for testing web vulnerabilities.

 ## Attack!
 - Plan the possible exploits / attacks, there are a lot of Metasploit modules for SAP discovery (auxiliary modules) and exploits: